govau/content-guide/_accessibility-inclusivity/screen-readers.md

 order: 10
 ---

-Screen readers are an assistive technology that helps users who are blind or visually impaired or having readeing difficulties.
+Screen readers are an assistive technology that helps users who are blind, visually impaired or have reading difficulties.

 People use screen readers to navigate and understand web pages through a combination of:
 - reading the content of the web page in a linear order
-- moving around the page through the headings, links and form elements.
+- moving around the page through headings, links and form elements.

 ### Clear writing helps all users